Pages

 Supplements and LMD

-In addition, it is not clear what the effects of these supplements are on other population groups with other dietary habits.
+In addition, it is not clear what the effects these supplements are on other population groups with other dietary habits.
 There is therefore no general advice for supplement use in people with AMD.

 Cataracts